Well, according to a pro-BN blogger, I was not surprised to read this:-

 But still, in case Syed is still arguing that BN is better than Pakatan in combating crime, let me illustrate this:-

 (Do I see an increasing trend even before 2008?
 Graph Source: CPPS)

 And then in 2009, Malaysia Today reported this:-

 In 2007, six (6) police officers and two (2) underworld figures signed Statutory Declarations alleging that senior police officers right up to the IGP have links with the Chinese drugs, prostitution, illegal gambling and loan-shark syndicate based in Johor and which was expanding its operation throughout Malaysia.

 Another police officer made a police report alleging that his family was kidnapped by the ACA to force him to change his statement while the head of the CCD and his lawyer were arrested and charged for alleged criminal offenses as punishment for detaining underworld bosses under the Emergency Ordinance

-No hearsay but statutory declarations and police reports.
-You still say that the increase in gangsterism is attributed to Pakatan Rakyat alone?
+This is no hearsay but rather statutory declarations and police reports.
+Do you still say that the increase in gangsterism is attributed to Pakatan Rakyat alone?

 Syed said that a man hacked to death by thugs who tried to recruit his son into the gang and Syed “attribute this directly to the Pakatan Gangster that is ruling Selangor”.

 Well, Syed – thanks for the heads up but since we are well wired these days, let me give you more disturbing examples that happened long before Pakatan took over the state (you can dig more on the net if you have the time):-

 More than 40 residents of the housing estate gathered in front of the Selangor police headquarters to express their dissatisfaction over alleged police inaction on the reports they had lodged against gangsterism (2007)